-Listing a property for sale by tender is a confidential process where buyers submit written offers to you before the specified deadline.
+Listing a property for sale by tender is a confidential process where buyers submit written offers to the agency before the specified deadline.
 The tender process is not defined in legislation – the process is set out in the tender document.

 Selling a property by tender

 Listing by tender may be useful when:

 - the property has unique features which make it difficult to price

 - the vendor has time constraints or a deadline